iamgreaser/vulkit/README.md

 At the time of writing I am still working on step 3.

-Note, you will still have to use `vkCreateInstance` yourself, and THIS MUST BE THE FIRST THING YOU CALL.
+Note, you will still have to use `vkCreateInstance` yourself, and THIS MUST BE THE FIRST THING YOU CALL*.
 Furthermore, you MUST use lazy binding, as the other wrapper functions depend on you calling `vkCreateInstance` and stealing the instance handle from that call.

+\*: OK, these calls can also be made prior to vkCreateInstance:

+* vkEnumerateInstanceLayerProperties
+* vkEnumerateInstanceExtensionProperties